 Use expert assistance, such as an occupational hygienist, if risks are complex, air monitoring is required, or you are uncertain of the risks.
 Document the risk assessment.

 Review the risk assessment when any changes in the task or environment occur, if problems arise, or at least every five years.

 Wherever possible, replace hydrofluoric acid with a less hazardous substance.

 Purchase hydrofluoric acid in more dilute forms where possible to eliminate handling the concentrate.

-Follow the MSDS recommendations for safe storage, handling, first aid, spill management and disposal of the material.
+Follow the SDS recommendations for safe storage, handling, first aid, spill management and disposal of the material.

 Contain or totally enclose the process if possible.